ValarioWhite/create-a-basic-search-engine-website-using-AWS/README.md

 ## Lab Overview and Highlevel

-In this lab we will create a Gaming Search Engine from scratch in the AWS console using services/components like DynamoDB, Amplify, and API gateway.
+In this lab we will create a Gaming Search Engine from scratch in the AWS console using services/components like DynamoDB, Amplify, and API Gateway.
+Our Website will be hosted on a static HTML website.
+The HTML website will be powered by Amplify and will function from the API we create in API Gateway.

 **VPC Architecture Design**